jsschrepping/Geospatial_PubMed_Visualization/README.md

 Finally, the resulting information is visualized on a world map, either as static plots or animated gifs of time-resolved information.

-The example presented in the code shows the spread of single-cell transcriptomics technologies across the globe during the last century.
+The example presented in the code shows the spread of single-cell transcriptomics technologies across the globe over the last decade.

 ![Animated map of scRNAseq publications over time](Animated_map_scRNAseqPublications_jss_220403.gif)